 - 4. You can limit the amount of data traffic allowed per month by specifying how many Mbytes per month are allowed or by specifying how many hours of traffic are allowed. - 5.
-Set the traffic counter to begin at a specific time and date. - 6.
-Set up traffic control to issue a warning message before the monthly limit of Mbytes or hours is reached.
+Set the Traffic Counter to begin at a specific time and date.

+- 6. Set up Traffic Control to issue a warning message before the monthly limit of Mbytes or hours is reached.
 You can select one of the following to occur when the limit is attained: - The Internet LED flashes green or amber. - The Internet connection is disconnected and disabled. - 7.
-Set up Internet traffic statistics to monitor the data traffic. - 8.
-Click the Traffic Status button to get a live update on Internet traffic status on your router. - 9.
+Set up Internet Traffic Statistics to monitor the data traffic. - 8.
+Click the Traffic Status button for a live update on Internet traffic status on your router. - 9.
 Click Apply to save your settings.